InfoMRV/siteweb/content/projects/rs50-solar-pv.md

 * Construction to begin end of 2018;
 * Target commissioning date for the first phase is 2019.

-## Latest news
+## LATEST NEWS

-February 2018: The experts from DERA and Électr'AF go on a mission to the DRC.
+February 2018: The experts from DERA went on a mission in DRC.